-- 1. The faculty board, the programme director, the board of examiners and the examiners use the available communication tools in Student Portal and regular UM e-mail for communication relating to announcements and decisions on education and examinations. - 2.
-Students carry the responsibility to stay updated on course-related communication by regularly checking their university e-mail and Student Portal.
+- 1. All official education-related communication (policy, content, examination) will proceed via available communication tools: Student Portal, Intranet and regular UM e-mail or CANVAS. - 2.
+Students carry the responsibility to stay updated on course-related communication by regularly checking their university e-mail, CANVAS, Intranet and Student Portal.
 Any information disseminated via these communication lines will be assumed to be known.